lunalite/UITestLearning/README.md

 ### 8 October 2017
 * Added function to start emulator and unlock screen.
+* Changed subprocess calls to fit in android_home.

 ### 6 October 2017
 * Added auto adb install/uninstall and inputting of information into `information-{datetime}.txt` file in preparation for deployment onto server for automatic crawl